Fleas

 - Sentinel

 Below are some traditional methods of killing fleas.
-Most of these you'll have at least heard of - but some are relatively new.
-Usually you can't just use one of these alone, simply because it either won't kill the eggs or won't keep new adult fleas off your pet.
+I'm sure you've heard of most of them and some are relatively new.
+Usually you can't just use one of these alone.
+Simply because it either won't kill the eggs or won't keep new adult fleas off your Malamute.

-- Flea Collars - I don't recommend these as they can be overkill and don't kill fleas where they live - bellies and armpits.
+- Flea Collars -These can be dangerous and don't kill fleas where they live - bellies and armpits.

 - Flea Combs - good for picking off a few fleas, and finding fleas, but like taking a slingshot to a war